gitnyasha/tic-tac-toe-javascript/README.md

 # Library

-> A basic tic tac toe.
+> A basic tic tac toe game build with html css and javascript using modules.

-The porpuse of this project was to build an interface for a library using an array of objects as storage.

 ## Built With